-Auxiliary power is crucial if you’re heading off-road for a 4x4 camping trip.
-A dual battery system – two separate batteries working in conjunction with each other but for different purposes – will ensure your vehicle has start-up power and that your campsite has consistent power.
+When you’re on a vehicle-based camping trip, auxiliary power is crucial.
+A dual battery system – two separate batteries working in conjunction with each other but for different purposes – ensures your vehicle has start-up power and your campsite has consistent reliable power, sourced from the vehicle.

 A second battery, as part of a correctly wired and properly functioning system, will make sure you're able to start up your vehicle with your original battery and, using your second battery, you’ll also be able to optimise available power at camp and minimise any risk of running out of power while using your fridge, lights and any other camp accessories.

-To understand what a dual battery setup is and to find out which is the best system for your campervan, Landcruiser, Prado, Amarok or just about anything, then read on.
+To understand what a dual battery setup is and to find out which is the best system for your Toyota Landcruiser, Ford Ranger, VW Amarok, Isuzu D-Max or MU-X, Mitsubishi Triton, or just about anything, read on.

 What is a dual battery and how does it work?